Who this path is for

 Intended parents who want a structured path to surrogacy and need to decide whether their family plan, budget, and state fit are ready yet.

-Start with the questions that actually change your plan.
+Start with the questions that actually change your plan — everything else is secondary.

-When the basics are clear enough to compare a real path, use the profile-access quiz to route your budget, state-law, and matching questions into staff review.
+When the basics are clear enough to compare a real path, use the readiness quiz to route your budget, state-law, and matching questions into staff review.

 First step